doctrine/dbal/docs/en/reference/types.rst

 .. warning::

-    Because the build-in ``text`` type of PostgreSQL does not support NULL bytes, the object type will cause deserialization errors on PostgreSQL.
+    Because the built-in ``text`` type of PostgreSQL does not support NULL bytes, the object type will cause deserialization errors on PostgreSQL.
 A workaround is to ``serialize()``/``unserialize()`` and ``base64_encode()``/``base64_decode()`` PHP objects and store them into a ``text`` field manually.